-We require a minimum of 6 GCSEs at grade 4 and above (including English and Maths) and a minimum of grade 6 in the subject to be studied at A Level or an equivalent subject.
+Generally we require a minimum of 6 GCSEs at grade 4 and above (including English and Mathematics) and a minimum of grade 6 in the subject to be studied at A Level or an equivalent subject.

 In certain circumstances students with 5 GCSEs at grade 5 and above may be accepted.
 However, please read individual subject entrance requirements carefully.

-For Level 3 BTEC courses, a minimum of 5 GCSEs at Grade 4 and above are required.
+For Applied General courses, a minimum of 5 GCSEs at Grade 4 and above are required.